mostfunkyduck/kp/docs/testplan.md

 # Test runs
 1. app -> cli
   1. Create Database - brand new from scratch [X]
+  1. Create entry - fill out one field of each type in a new entry (not using sample crap) [X]
+    1. types:
+      1. searchable
+      1. protected
+      1. readonly
+      1. all of the previous 3 together
+      1. string
+      1. longstring
+      1. binary
+  1. Create group [X]
+  1. Create entry in subgroup [X]
+1. cli -> app
+  1. Create Database - brand new from scratch
   1. Create entry - fill out one field of each type in a new entry (not using sample crap)
     1. types:
       1. searchable